CS81Turf/summer-chores/README.md

     ```bash
     node promiseVersion.js

+5. Run the async/awaitVersion.
+    ```bash
+    node asyncAwaitVersion.js

-5. Watch the console logs to see whether the person finishes their chores before falling asleep!
+6. Watch the console logs to see whether the person finishes their chores before falling asleep!